 But the problem is...

 If you play earnings BEFORE the announcement happens...
-It's often a 50/50 call on making money and losing money.
+It’s often a 50/50 call on making money or losing money.

 So do NOT play the gap.
 It’s too risky.
-Rather, it’s better to play the Earning Profit Surge that is proven after an earnings announcement...
+Rather, it’s better to play the Earnings Profit Surge that is proven to occur after an earnings announcement.

 This is how we put the odds in our favor.
 So let’s go back to the chart.
 As you can see if we zoom out...
-Gilead continues moving up for the next month and a half.
+Gilead continued moving up for the next month and a half.

 The stock increased 19%.